SAP/macOS-enterprise-privileges/application_management/README.md

 *Note: This is a boolean value.
 If set to true, the log messages are sent via TCP instead of UDP.
 By default, messages are sent via UDP.*

-Accompanying Key: **EnableTCP**

-Value: `true` or `false`

-*Note: This is a boolean value.
-If set to true, the log messages are sent via TCP instead of UDP.
-By default, messages are sent via UDP.*

 Accompanying Key: **SyslogOptions**

 Value: a dictionary containing syslog-specific options.